 Autism Spectrum Disorders, or ASD, is a complex developmental and neurological condition that typically appears during the first three years of life.
 It affects brain function, particularly in the areas of social interaction and communication skills.
 Classic symptoms include delayed talking, lack of interest in playing with other children, not wanting to be held or cuddled and poor eye contact.
 There is no known cause for ASD, but both genetics and environment are believed to play a role.

-The Center for Disease Control and Prevention (CDC) estimates 1 in every 68 American children has been identified with ASD.
-It is five times more common in boys than in girls.
+The Centers for Disease Control and Prevention estimates 1 in every 68 American children has been identified with ASD.
+It is about five times more common in boys than in girls.

 - Not Eating Enough Food.
 Kids with autism may have difficulty focusing on one task for an extended period of time.
 It may be hard for a child to sit down and eat a meal from start to finish.